Why Women Need to Plan for Long Term Senior Care

-Women live longer, and that means women will have more years of retirement to pay for — in many cases, living on their own or in long-term care.
-So why are women less likely to have a financial plan, and what can we do about it?
+Women live longer, and that means women will have more years of retirement to pay for — in many cases, living on their own or in long term senior care.

-Planning for a Long, Long, Long Life
+How to Plan for a Long Life

 Planning for retirement isn’t an easy task — and it’s even more challenging for women.
-We have an ever-increasing life expectancy, so we’re more likely to live long enough to need assisted living or other senior care.
-We’re also more likely to be the caregivers for others, or to live solo due to widowhood.
-Yet studies show that women are less likely to plan effectively for this long, long life.
+We have an ever-increasing life expectancy, so we’re more likely to live long enough to need assisted living or other types of senior care.
+We’re also more likely to be a caregiver for others, or to live solo due to widowhood.
+Yet, studies show that women are less likely to plan effectively for a long life.

-Getting educated about retirement planning and learning how to make the right financial investments is a critical step to maximizing your nest egg for the future.
-Women in particular need to plan ahead more than they are if they want to be able to live comfortably and afford their own care needs in retirement.
-The MetLife Study of Women, Retirement and the Extra-Long Life cites a few primary trends:
+Getting educated about retirement planning and learning how to make the right financial investments is a critical step to maximizing your life for the future.
+Women in particular need to plan ahead, especially if they want to continue to live comfortably and take care of their own needs in retirement.
+The MetLife Study of Women, Retirement and the Extra-Long Life states why:

-- Women Are More Likely to Age Solo.
+- Women are more likely to age solo.
 Women are more likely to live alone in their older age, whether due to divorce, widowhood, or other reasons, and that often means bearing the financial burden of retirement solo, too.

-Women have historically approached finances differently than men do, and that’s another reason why we can get behind in our retirement planning.
+Women have historically needed to approach finances differently, and that’s another reason why we can get behind in our retirement planning.

 What Should Women Be Doing to Plan for Senior Care?

-In past eras, women tended to leave all the financial planning to the men, and in fact, many women even today grew up surrounded by the attitude —conscious or not — that husbands take charge of the long term finances.
+In past eras, women tended to leave all the financial planning to men, in fact, many women today grew up surrounded by the attitude —conscious or not — that husbands take charge of the long term finances.

 - Come up with a contingency plan.
 Don’t wait for emergencies to actually happen before you figure out how to deal with them financially, warns MetLife.
 Consider what contingencies are likely for your situation, whether it’s a health emergency or long-term care, and figure out how you plan to round up the necessary resources.